Flawless Physio Logo

 Front crawl

-Front crawl is a more balanced stroke with the use of muscles of the whole body.
-Dependant on the style of swimming, this is usually a more upper body dominant stroke for forward propulsion.
-The powerful propulsion comes from the latissimus dorsi, and internal rotator muscles such as the pectoral muscles, sub scapularis, and serratus anterior.
+The powerful propulsion comes from the latissimus dorsi and internal rotator muscles, such as the pectoral muscles, subscapularis, and serratus anterior.
 The deltoids, trapezius and external rotator muscles work when the arm recovers over the water.

-The kick is from the hip and therefore uses the gluteal muscles and hamstrings.
+The kick is from the hip and predominantly uses the gluteal muscles and hamstrings.
 The core muscles are essential to keep the body straight and resist the forces generated by the limbs to keep the swimmer moving efficiently and straight in the water.

 Butterfly

-Butterfly is a challenging stroke with the arms generating the majority of the forward propulsion, from the latissimus dorsi, pectorals, as well as subscapularis and serrated anterior.
 This stroke also requires a lot of strength for arm recovery over the water.
 Both arms simultaneously move overhead, using the deltoids and upper trapezius muscles.
-To maintain forward propulsion as the arms recover over water, the legs kick powerfully together using the hip flexors, quadriceps, glutes and hamstrings.

 Backstroke

-Backstroke as with most of the other strokes, uses the powerful latissimus dorsi muscles for propulsion, along with the deltoids and triceps.
-The legs are less powerful in the backstroke but use the glutes, hamstrings, hip flexors and quads.
-The core muscles are also necessary to keep the body in alignment as this is a unilateral stroke.
+The lower legs are less powerful in the backstroke, and we primarily use the glutes, hamstrings, hip flexors and quads for the backstroke.
+The core muscles are also necessary to keep the body in alignment, as this is a unilateral stroke.